terjekol/ChuckNorrisFacts/ChuckNorrisFacts/ChuckNorrisFacts/article/article.md

 ```

-The list is for saving your favorite Chuck Norris Facts in-memory.
-The `_client`
+The list is for saving your favorite Chuck Norris Facts in-memory, and
-is for an object that will help us to do REST calls.
+`_client` is for an object that will help us to do REST calls.

-In the constructor you set up the `Picker` with all the options.
-The first one
+In the constructor add options to the `Picker`.
+The first option
 is to have a random fact, and the rest are the categories you will fetch from
-https://api.chucknorris.io/jokes/categories by a REST call.
+https://api.chucknorris.io/jokes/categories with a REST call.

 Next, fill `GetFactClicked` with this:

 ```cs
 private void GetFactClicked(object sender, EventArgs e) {